larssont/koala52/README.md

 I've also decided to forego the common OLED screen, opting instead for a dedicated piezo speaker on each half.
 I made this choice because, based on my experience, the screen provides little value to a typist that normally doesn't look at their keyboard.
 Most screens screens are also toa small to be beneficial and perform poorly with steep tenting angles.
 They can however be visually pleasing, but my priority was a pragmatic design first and foremost.

-I decided that I also needed a good tenting solution, which is why I added an inset at the bottom of the case for MagSafe compatibility.
+I also needed a good tenting solution, which is why I added a recess at the bottom of the case to accommodate a MagSafe ring.
 I considered other tenting solutions as well, but settled in the end on MagSafe since it combines versatility and simplicity.
 You aren't forced into using a tenting solution, and it can easily be adjusted based on your individual needs.

 ## Acknowledgements